-A certain canned beverage company would like to improve their marketing strategies for the incoming fiscal year.
+A certain canned beverage company would like to improve its marketing strategies for the incoming fiscal year.
 To do so, they decided to conduct a SWOT analysis on themselves.

 For their Strengths, they found that:

-On the other hand, this beverage company found that their Weaknesses were;
+On the other hand, this beverage company found that its Weaknesses were;

 With these findings in mind, the company went on to try predicting and analyzing their Opportunities and Threats based on them.